ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 * All macros are disabled.
 * Only macros from trusted locations or sandboxed environment are enabled.
-* Only digitally signed macros are enabled.
+* Only macros digitally signed by trusted publishers are enabled.

-Email and web content filtering is recommended to be implemented by the ACSC to ensure that macros are not delivered to users via email by malicious actors.

 Where trusted locations are used, ACSC recommends that when using trusted locations, only privileged users that are responsible for validating that the macros are free from malicious code can write to and modify contents within the trusted location.